 After transferring to a university and earning a Bachelor's degree:

 - Secondary Teacher

-The degree program is designed to fully transfer to a university.
+The degree program is designed to transfer to either the Bachelor of Applied Arts and Sciences in Early Childhood Education and Teaching at Weatherford College or a university.

 - Carolyn Boggs